ChristineKitchens/Credit_Risk_Analysis/README.md

 | high-risk  | 0.09            | 0.92          |
 | low-risk   | 1.00            | 0.94          |

+<figcaption><b>Fig 6.
+AdaBoost Model Assessment</b></figcaption>

 ![Results of Easy Ensemble Classification with AdaBoosting](images/results_ada_boost.png)
 ## Summary
+- Of the 4 resampling machine learning models, the SMOTEENN combination resampling performed best.
+Precision scores were comparable across all 4 resampling models, but the SMOTEENN model had the highest recall score, both overall and for each potential target outcome.
+The balanced accuracy score for the SMOTEENN model was 0.789, compared to the 0.603-0.662 range of accuracy scores for the other models.
+- Of the 2 ensemble models, the easy ensemble model with AdaBoosting outperformed the random forest model across all metrics.
+- Across all 6 machine learning models, the AdaBoosted easy ensemble by and far performed best and should be the one selected for use.

 ## Resources
 - Data